vghpe/vghpe.github.io/content/posts/human-Translation.md

 ## Phase 7

-[Jolie Menzel](https://x.com/joliemenzel) is a Games Director with an extensive resume, having worked for Ubisoft in Osaka, Japan, among other places.
-Now back in the U.S., Jolie has maintained their Japanese skills.
+[Jolie Menzel](https://x.com/joliemenzel) is a Design Director with an extensive resume, having worked for Ubisoft in Osaka, Japan, among other places.
+Now back in the U.S., Jolie has maintained their Japanese language skills.
 Their experience makes them an ideal reviewer for this diary, as they, like Kojima, are an experienced developer.

 I asked Jolie to review both the inconsistencies and the full quotes I plan to use in my article.
 Out of the nine listed inconsistencies, the AI was deemed correct six times, the human translation twice, and once, both were wrong.